mesosphere/dcos-vagrant-box/README.md

-# DCOS Vagrant Box
+# DC/OS Vagrant Box

 Vagrant box builder for [dcos-vagrant](https://github.com/mesosphere/dcos-vagrant) using [Packer](https://www.packer.io/).

-The box produced by this builder **does not include DCOS**, just it's dependencies.
+The box produced by this builder **does not include DC/OS**, just it's dependencies.

 Pre-provisioning this box front-loads internet access requirements, flakiness, and slowness resulting from third party package managemers and installers.
-This makes DCOS installation faster and more reliable at the cost of potentially having slightly outdated dependencies.
+This makes DC/OS installation faster and more reliable at the cost of potentially having slightly outdated dependencies.

 ## Contents